3. The Tolling Bell

 But may it not be so!
 Estel was your name, and estel in me is unchanged.
 Ere all my hours are spent it will not change still.
 My soul is bound to yours.
 You have pulled me from my fate, across a Sea, athwart the graces of time.

 The bell still rings.
 Each toll like a steady and deep longing.
-Each mark as inevitable as the last.

 The sea's edges mark upon the shoals, and the soil and the water dissolve; so do the bodies of all lovers, all fathers, all children, dissolve in the same way in the soils and the waters of the world.
 And their bodies have no boundaries.
 And their souls are dissolved in each other.